 Because many businesses are in the process of digitizing their paper documents into digital ones, especially after the COVID19 epidemic hit the world, it is critical to discuss document indexing in depth.

-Indexing is the next step toward a comprehensive document management implementation when you begin converting physical copies to digital.
+It is the next step toward a comprehensive document management implementation when you begin converting physical records to digital.

 That is why it is critical for businesses to use document indexing to make dealing with documents easier.